 Down in Coniston, you have the Old Station Car park where you can pay contactless.
 Bear in mind, you will have a big uphill walk from down there.

-- How to get there: From the village of Coniston, drive up Station road and keep going.
+- How to get there: From the village of Coniston, drive up Station road and keep going up Walna Scar road.
 This road is not for the faint hearted of drivers.
 It’s very narrow, and so steep that I worried the van would topple over backwards.
 All I can say is, thank god know one was coming down in the other direction.
 The car park is at the very end of the road

 - Time: 2h 40min (not including breaks).
 So allow more time.

 - Option to shorten the walk: Yes.
 I walked a bigger circular loop, but if you want a more direct route up the Old Man of Consiton, from the car park there is a very obvious trail that will take you straight up the top of the Old Man.
 This is the more popular tourist route.
 It’s the route I came down on.
 There are a few other alternative routes, which I will show you when I describe the walk below.